 MASSACHUSETTS INSTITUTE OF TECHNOLOGY

-ERS helped the Massachusetts Institute of Technology (MIT) assess their building stock and establish energy savings targets in order to enter into an agreement with NSTAR to receive incentives for energy efficiency measure implementation.
-ERS analyzed a variety of building consumption data and then worked with MIT and NSTAR to collaboratively establish potential efficiency improvements.
-A quantified reduction in electrical energy consumption was determined and an agreement on a specific incentive structure was reached.
+ERS helped the Massachusetts Institute of Technology (MIT) assess their building stock and establish energy savings targets in order to enter into an agreement with Eversource, formerly NSTAR, to receive incentives for energy efficiency measure implementation.
+ERS analyzed a variety of building consumption data and then worked with MIT and Eversource to collaboratively establish potential efficiency improvements.
+A quantified reduction in electrical energy consumption was determined and used to inform a customized incentive structure.

 ERS provides outreach and technical assistance to promote and transform the combined heat and power (CHP) marketplace in New York.
 ERS developed comprehensive lead generation by leveraging business and building data sets and publicly available benchmarking data to generate data analytic models for targeting customers with the best opportunity to take advantage of on-site CHP systems.